Junior Scholars Program

 - Applicants must have at least a 3.5 cumulative GPA in a rigorous high school curriculum.

-TURC Junior Scholars Program Application forms are available below.
+TURC Junior Scholars Program application forms will be available soon.

 Decisions on Applications